jezzsantos/saastack/docs/decisions/0100-authentication.md

 AuthN (short for Authentication) is not to be confused with AuthZ (short for Authorization).

 AuthN is essentially the process of identifying an end-user given some kind of proof that they provide.
-Common forms of proof include: usernames+passwords, pin numbers, locations, keys etc).
-Once that proof is verified, the end-user can correctly and uniquely be identified, and information about the end-user can be used downstream to "Authorize" the user to access parts of the system, and to apply rules to their use of the software.
+Common forms of proof include: usernames+passwords, pins, locations, keys etc. Once that proof is verified, the end-user can correctly and uniquely be identified, and information about the end-user can be used downstream to "Authorize" the user to access parts of the system, and to apply rules to their use of the software.

 > Part of the reason that many developers confuse and conflate AuthN and AuthZ is to do with how they've experienced them in the various frameworks they've used in the past that have not been so explicit in the distinction.
 Another part of the reason is that some "implementations" of these mechanisms combine them as well.
 >